 - Avoid stimulants before bed.
 Coffee and cigarettes are just two stimulants that inhibit melatonin production and make getting to sleep more difficult.*

 - Get yourself into a routine.
 The human body thrives off routine, so sticking to a specific bedtime every night will allow the body to naturally prepare for bed.

 - Remove electronics from your bedroom.
 Phones, tablets, laptops, and other devices emit a harsh blue light that has been shown to hinder melatonin production.* It’s also a major distraction for the brain.
 Power down an hour before bedtime to allow for your brain and body to get sleepy.

 - Invest in effective bedding.
 Most people don’t realize how important bedding is when it comes to sleep.
-We highly recommend bamboo bed sheets for optimal sleep.
-Bamboo has been shown to be cooler than cotton, allowing better airflow and wicking away moisture from the skin.
-Its natural hypoallergenic and antibacterial qualities repel dirt, dust, dead skin, and bacteria giving you a clean, healthy sleep.
-Check out our Luxury Bamboo Bed Sheets here!
+We highly recommend bamboo viscose bed sheets for optimal sleep.
+Bamboo viscose has been shown to be cooler than cotton, allowing better airflow and wicking away moisture from the skin.
+Its natural hypoallergenic qualities resist odors, stains, and common non-living allergens giving you a clean, healthy sleep.
+Check out our Luxury Bed Sheets here!